NewEnglandSkiHistory.com

 Boyne USA Resorts logo

-In 1997, Boyne Resorts purchased Crystal Mountain in Washington.
+In 1997, Boyne Resorts purchased Crystal Mountain in Washington, quickly upgrading the area with new lifts and improved snowmaking.

 Timeline of Boyne USA Resorts ski areas

-The first high speed six person chairlift in the United States at Boyne Mountain On January 9, 2007, CNL Lifestyle Properties, Inc. purchased Brighton Ski Resort, UT, from Boyne USA Resorts for $35 million.
+On January 9, 2007, CNL Lifestyle Properties, Inc. purchased Brighton from Boyne USA Resorts for $35 million.
 Boyne then agreed to a 20 year lease with four additional 5 year options.

 On August 8, 2007, American Skiing Company sold Sunday River and Sugarloaf for $77 million to Boyne USA Resorts.
 CNL Lifestyle Properties, Inc. then purchased Sunday River, ME, and Sugarloaf, ME, from Boyne USA Resorts for $76.5 million.
-Boyne USA Resorts then leased the two areas from CNL Lifestyle Properties, Inc., through 2026, with additional option years.
+Boyne then acquired operational leases of two areas from CNL Lifestyle Properties, Inc., through 2026, with additional option years.

 On October 5, 2007, Booth Creek Ski Holdings, Inc. transferred the operational leases of Summit-at-Snoqualmie, WA and Loon Mountain, NH, to Boyne USA Resorts.